 We generated substantially all of our total revenues during fiscal 2009 from the optical communications, industrial lasers and sensors markets.
 From fiscal 2005 through fiscal 2008, our compound annual revenue growth rate was 36.3%.
-Our total revenues declined by 13.7% from fiscal 2008 to fiscal 2009 and declined by 2.9% from the first nine months of fiscal 2009 to the first nine months of fiscal 2010 due to a decline in our revenues from optical communications products.
-This was the result of reduced demand for optical communications products caused by the recent global economic slowdown, as well as a reduction of inventory levels by our customers.
-However despite the recent downturn, we believe the long-term outlook for our services will continue to benefit from increased demand for optical equipment, as well as the ongoing trend towards outsourced manufacturing by our targeted OEM customers.
-Since fiscal 2008, our revenues from products for markets other than the optical communications market have increased substantially as a result of greater willingness of OEMs in all our target markets to outsource production and due to our expanded marketing efforts.
-We intend to use our recently established track record of manufacturing industrial lasers and sensors to pursue additional outsourcing opportunities with existing and new customers.
-We expect that industrial lasers and sensors will represent an increasing portion of our revenues in the future.
-Because our share of the available business in the industrial lasers and sensors end-markets is presently small, we hope to grow our business in those end-markets in excess of industry growth forecasts.
+Our total revenues declined during fiscal 2009 by 13.7% due to reduced demand for our products and services resulting from the recent global economic slowdown.
+However, despite the recent downturn, we believe the long-term outlook for our services will continue to benefit from increased demand for optical equipment, as well as the ongoing trend towards outsourced manufacturing by our targeted OEM customers.
+We expect that industrial lasers and sensors will generate an increasing portion of our revenues in the future.

 We believe our success in expanding our relationships with existing customers and attracting new customers is due to a number of factors, including our broad range of complex engineering and manufacturing service offerings, flexible low-cost manufacturing platform, process optimization capabilities, advanced supply chain management, excellent customer service and experienced management team.
 We expect the prices we charge for the products we manufacture for our customers to decrease over time due in part to competitive market forces.
-However, we believe we will be able to maintain favorable pricing for our services due to our ability to reduce cycle time, adjust our product mix by focusing on more complicated products, improve yields, and reduce material costs for the products we manufacture.
+However, we believe we will be able to maintain favorable pricing for our services due to our ability to adjust our product mix by focusing on more complicated products, reduce cycle time, improve yields, and reduce material costs for the products we manufacture.
 We believe these capabilities have enabled us to help our OEM customers reduce their manufacturing costs while maintaining or improving the design, quality, reliability and delivery times for their products.